assarbad/ntobjx/README.rst

 find pointers to that end at the top of ``premake4.lua``.

 I noticed that newer versions of the Windows SDK contain a more complete ``winternl.h`` file, such that some of the ``typedef`` declarations in ``ntnative.h`` may be duplicates and the compiler may choke.
 If you find any such cases, please file a ticket to point them out to me.

 License
 -------
-The GUI tool is released under Microsoft Public License (MsPL), the license under which the Windows Template Library (WTL) comes.
-It is *not* compatible with the GPL for all I know.
+The GUI tool itself is released under Microsoft Public License (MsPL), the license under which the Windows Template Library (WTL) comes.
+That is owed to the fact that I am not a lawyer and therefore cannot judge how compatible that license is with other licenses.
+For example the MsPL is *not* compatible with the GPL for all I know.
+Meaning that linking the WTL into a program under GPL is not possible.

-However, the command line tool and more importantly the ``objmgr.hpp`` file, which contains the relevant utility classes, as well as ``ntnative.h``, are released under the MIT license.
-See the license terms at the top of each file and feel free to get in touch (also by filing a ticket), if something is unclear or you need an exception or different license or similar.
+However, I am dual-licensing all of my source files under the MIT license *and* MsPL.
+The resulting binary is released under the terms of the MsPL, but the individual source files are released under both licenses.
+The WTL source files remain licensed the way they are offered on the official website (i.e. MsPL).

 .. _download: https://bitbucket.org/assarbad/ntobjx/downloads
 .. _WinObj: https://technet.microsoft.com/en-us/sysinternals/winobj.aspx